igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 another test [post](https://www.bilberry-sandbox.kiroule.com/article/test-raw-html-iframe-embed/),
 where I also added the `iframe` from the above YouTube video for comparison.

-As you can see from the first screenshot, both video embeds are not displayed responsively, i.e., they do not fully fit into the width of the article.
-In contrast, a YouTube video in the second screenshot, which is embedded via the `youtube` shortcode, does fit the article's width because its `iframe` element and its surrounding `div` have the required inline CSS styling.
+As you can see from the first screenshot below, both video embeds are not displayed responsively, i.e., they do not fully fit into the width of the article.
+In contrast, a YouTube video in the second screenshot, which is embedded via the `youtube` shortcode, does fit the article's width since its `iframe` element and its surrounding `div` have the required inline CSS styling.

 ![Raw HTML iframe Embed](/img/content/article/use-video-embeds-in-hugo-theme/bilberry-sandbox-raw-html-iframe-test.png)